transhumandesign/kag-heads-util/readme.md

 **Assets: All Rights Reserved**

 ```
-Graphical assets are included for convenience in this repository, but may not be redistributed by 3rd parties.
+Graphical assets are included for convenience in this repository at the
+permission of THD.
+They remain the property of THD.

+These assets may not be redistributed by 3rd parties or used for any purpose
+other than as required for the use of this software.
 ```